draperlaboratory/cbat_tools/wp/lib/bap_wp/README.md

   (confirm with `ocamlfind query oUnit`) and it must be available to `opam` under the name `ounit` (confirm with `opam show ounit`).
 * Dune 1.6+ must be available.
 Confirm with `dune --version`.
-* To Build the documentation, you need odoc 1.4.0, which can also be installed with `opam install odoc`.
+* To build the documentation, you need odoc 1.4.0, which can also be installed with `opam install odoc`.